minprog/cs50x-1718-1819/overviews/Module 4.5/overview.md

-# Module 4: Forensics
+# Module 4.5: Mispellings

-In this module, you'll learn about all sorts of techniques to do with forensic research.
-See if you can recover those photos from that pesky old memory card!
+In this module, you'll learn about data structures by implementing a spell checker.

 ## Help